gkopendev/tBroker/readme.md

 Use tBroker.h as API.
 The following can be configured in the header file -

 #define MAX_TOPICS		32
 #define MAX_TOPIC_NAME_CHARS	64			// string for readability
 #define MAX_BROKER_APPS		8			// How many processes will communicate with each other
 #define MAX_TOTAL_SUBS		1024			// How many total subscribers across apps can we have
 #define TBROKER_POSIX_SHM	"__topics_info__"	// POSIX SHM name used internally, do not reuse in system
 #define TBROKER_UDS_SOCKET	"__topics_socket__"	// POSIX UDS name used internally, do not reuse in system

 To use the example , compile test_Broker.c with all other files by

-gcc -lrt -lpthread tBroker.c test_tBroker.c *.h -g  -o tBrok
+"gcc tBroker.c test_tBroker.c *.h -g  -o tBrok -lrt -lpthread"

 Compile test_tBroker2.c with all other files by

-gcc -lrt -lpthread tBroker.c test_tBroker2.c *.h -g  -o tBrok2
+"gcc tBroker.c test_tBroker2.c *.h -g  -o tBrok2 -lrt -lpthread"

 So we have 2 apps which can communicate using tBroker. tBrok is the main creator app which creates all topics connects to broker and does pub/sub. tBrok2 is the other app which connects to tBroker and does pub/sub.
 Run tBrok and then tBrok2.
 You could run multiple apps of tBrok2.

 ./tBrok